etherfi-protocol/etherfi-avs-operator-CLI/README.md

 ## Ether.fi Admin Flow

-1. Recieve prepared registration json file from target node operator
+1. Receive prepared registration json file from target node operator
 2. Brevis operates with a strict limit on operator numbers.
 Prior to registering a new operator, you must organize a time with the brevis team where they will briefly update the limits.
 After you get confirmation that they have updated the limits, immediately perform the below registration
 3. Register the operator contract with brevis